stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

-"This isn't what I wanted, turning up late in the day, head throbbing from one too many Flaxen Whis-iz.
+"This isn't what I wanted, turning up, late in the day, head throbbing from one too many Flaxen Whis-iz.
 Was-i.
 What?
 Wait."

 ------